 2. The primary obligation of the Employer is to provide the residents of the City of Galion with superior services at the most reasonable cost.
 This is a continuing obligation to which all other obligations are secondary.

-DEFINTIONS / ABBREVIATIONS SECTION 1.03
+DEFINITIONS / ABBREVIATIONS SECTION 1.03

 A. POLICY